slok/django-chameleon/README.md

 ###Select method. `loader` or `TemplateResponse`###

-We have to select the method to change the theme between Loader and TemplateResponse(Recommended)
+We have to select the method between Loader and TemplateResponse(Recommended)

 ####Loader####